Homeschool Diner Logo -- 1960's style sign with atomic starburst

 classmates.
 It can be a chance for parents and children to reduce

-external pressures and stress, to get away from the concept of grades,
+external pressures and stress, and to get away from grades, deadlines,

 As a homeschool parent, you can help your child find topics and projects